 Things to Consider Today

-Figuring out where your income will come from is important, and deciding what it will go towards is the fun part!
-This is where you get to determine your goals, plan your adventures, fill up your newfound free time, and ensure you have the funds to make it all possible.
+Figuring out where your income will come from is important, and deciding what it will go toward is the fun part.
+This is where you get to determine your goals, plan your adventures, fill your newfound free time, and ensure you have the funds to make it all possible.

-Your Money Coach can help you plan and prepare for the best retirement ever.
-Together, you will determine the lifestyle you want; then your coach can walk you through an in-depth retirement analysis, so you can calculate how much money you need to save for your goals and how to adjust current savings contributions to meet those goals.
-Start now by calling 888-724-2326.
+Your Money Coach can help you plan and prepare for the best retirement possible.
+Once you determine the lifestyle you want, your coach can walk you through an in-depth retirement analysis so you can calculate how much money you might need to save and how you might adjust current savings contributions to meet your goals.
+Schedule a session with a Money Coach today.

 Debbie entered the MSA Financial Wellness program with high financial stress.
 She began working with Patrick, a Money Coach and Certified Credit Counselor.
 Coach Patrick gave her ideas on how she might improve her situation.
 Here are some examples: Tip #1: Don’t just follow your budget, assess it.
 Assessing your lifestyle and how it aligns […]